jnicol/tweet-php/README.md

 To interact with Twitter's API you will need to create an API KEY, which you can create at: https://dev.twitter.com/apps

-After creating your API Key you will need to copy the following values into the class constructor: "Consumer key", "Consumer secret", "Access token", "Access token secret"
+After creating your API Key you will need to take note of following values: "Consumer key", "Consumer secret", "Access token", "Access token secret"

 Those values can be copied to the class constructor, along with the Twitter screen name you wish to query: